Washington, DC: world metropolis with great historical heritage

 Interesting facts about Washington, DC

-Best time to fly to Washington, DC
+Best time for flights to Washington DC

-The peak season for flights to Washington is April, May and December.
+The peak season for flights to Washington DC is April, May and December.
 The low season for purchasing tickets is January, February and November.

 Washington is served by these airports: Ronald Reagan National Airport (DCA) and Washington Dulles International Airport (IAD).
 Direct flights to Washington are offered by 28 airlines